JoshuaTatterton/todo_challenge/README.md

 # To Do Challenge

 One of the weekend challenges was to create a single page to do list using Angular, to keep track of a jobs to be done.
-As this is a basic exercise in using Angular there has been no CSS been used on the web page.

 Please find the website on Heroku [here](https://ancient-escarpment-2552.herokuapp.com)